robustsolution/taxi-app/README.md

 If you want to implement it on android, you must make adjustments and request background permission directly with Google Developer:</em>
 https://support.google.com/googleplay/android-developer/answer/9799150?hl=en

+## Contributors
+* dgtalbox contributed on this repo.

 ## Functionalities
 * Sign up / Login / Authentication